D. B. Cooper: Cooper's fate

-Third, Cooper did not appear to have an accomplice waiting on the ground to help him escape.
+Third, Cooper did not have an accomplice waiting on the ground to help him escape.
 Such an arrangement would have required both a precisely timed jump and the flight crew's cooperation to follow a predetermined flight path, but Cooper did not give the flight crew a specific path.
 Moreover, the flight crew proposed—and Cooper agreed—to alter the flight path, and fly from Seattle to Reno for refueling, and Cooper had no way of keeping an accomplice apprised of his changed plans.
 The low cloud cover and lack of visibility to the ground further complicated Cooper's ability to determine his location, establish a bearing, or see his landing zone.